 I know shortening sometimes gets a bad rap, but these are not all bad things!
 They are just differences you should be aware of if you make a change to a recipe.

 And I think that’s it!
-I hope I have answered your questions.
+I hope I have answered your questions about shortening substitutes.
 Do you have any other knowledge to add to this discussion?
 Or other questions?
 Leave me a comment!